viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 ~~~

-JSON schema supports many other advanced data validation conditions, like regular expression validation for string fields or number fields that should be a multiple of a given number.
+JSON Schema supports many other advanced data validation conditions, like regular expression validation for string fields or number fields that should be a multiple of a given number.

 ### Benefit #4: Automatic generation of data model visualization

-When the data schema is defined as data, we can leverage tools that generate data model visualization: with tools like [JSON Schema Viewer](https://navneethg.github.io/jsonschemaviewer/) and [Malli](https://github.com/metosin/malli) we can generate a UML diagram out of a JSON schema.
-For instance, the following JSON schema defines the shape of a `bookList` field that is an array of books where each book is a map.
+When the data schema is defined as data, we can leverage tools that generate data model visualization: with tools like [JSON Schema Viewer](https://navneethg.github.io/jsonschemaviewer/) and [Malli](https://github.com/metosin/malli) we can generate a UML diagram out of a JSON Schema.
+For instance, the following JSON Schema defines the shape of a `bookList` field that is an array of books where each book is a map.

 ~~~json
 {